Nuitka/Nuitka/Developer_Manual.rst

 plans before implementing them.
 And we update them as we proceed.

-It grows out of discussions and presentations made at conferences as well as private conversations or discussions on the mailing list or bug tracker.
+It grows out of discussions and presentations made at conferences as well as private conversations or issue tracker.

 Milestones
 ==========